A Short History of the GoMA Wurlitzer Organ

 Around the time of 1943, the console was moved to centre stage on the orchestra hoist and painted white with gold trim.
 The chrysoglott and grand piano would join it on this hoist which had just been mechanised.
 Later, the chrysoglott was returned to its chamber and the grand piano was placed on the original organ hoist.
 It stayed in this configuration until its removal in late 1963, when the organ was purchased by Dr Keith King of Lawson in the Blue Mountains, NSW.

 Popular organists who played the instrument included Wallace Kotter, Reubert Hayes, and Les Richmond.
-Stanley Wallace from USA commissioned the organ at the theatre’s gala opening on 8 November 1929.
-Many organists recorded popular radio broadcasts at the Wurlitzer in the 1930–40s.
+Stanley Wallace from the USA commissioned the organ at the theatre’s gala opening on 8 November 1929.
+Many organists recorded popular radio broadcasts at the Wurlitzer during the 1930 and 40s.
 Les Richmond is perhaps the most fondly remembered of them all, having served stints playing the Wurlitzer from 1932 until his retirement in 1963.

 The organ was serviced by Whitehouse Bros during its time there and they kept it in playing order, providing endearing musical memories to patrons for over 30 years.
-The Wurlitzer has since been purchased by the Queensland Government, restored and is installed in the Gallery of Modern Art's Australian Cinematheque at the South Bank.
+The Wurlitzer was purchased by the Queensland Government, restored and is installed in the Gallery of Modern Art's Australian Cinémathèque at the South Bank.
 It debuted to accompany the restored 1906 Ned Kelly silent film in March, 2007 with noted theatre organist Tony Fenelon at the console.
-It is now used regularly for accompanying silent films.
+It is now used regularly for accompanying silent films with organist David Bailey.